ian-reinl/ob-rag-prototype/README.md

 Zhao et al. — MedRAG: retrieval-augmented generation benchmarks in the biomedical domain Xu et al. — formal theorems establishing the conditions under which RAG systems can and cannot eliminate hallucination

-The central argument is that while grounding retrieval in a formal ontology raises the semantic ceiling of RAG — enabling subsumption-aware retrieval and structured context — it cannot guarantee hallucination-free generation because the LLM's inference step remains formally unconstrained.
+The central argument is that while grounding retrieval in a formal ontology raises the semantic ceiling of RAG, enabling subsumption-aware retrieval and structured context, it cannot guarantee hallucination-free generation because the LLM's inference step remains formally unconstrained.

 About
-Developed by [Your Name] as part of the MS in Applied Ontology program at the University at Buffalo.
+Developed by Ian Reinl as part of the MS in Applied Ontology program at the University at Buffalo.
 Research interests include formal ontology, knowledge representation, and the intersection of OWL/description logics with applied AI systems.

 License
 MIT License — see LICENSE for details.